Twarner491/TeddyWarner.org/docs/Projects/ProjectPortfolioSite.md

 3. Enter a passphrase for your SSH key, you will need this password whenever you attempt to push your site.

 4. This copies your new SSH key to clipboard.
+Replace `id_ed25519.pub` with your filename.
+For example, use `id_rsa.pub` for RSA.

 Once copied to the clipboard, you can paste the newly generated SSH key in your SSH key settings on GitHub, to link your computer and your GitHub.
 Now you can finally clone your GitHub repository locally as discussed above.